 Santa Fe is a favorite hiking destination for visitors to New Mexico and for good reason!
 Nestled at the foot of the Sangre de Cristo Mountains, the area has accessible all-season terrain, beautiful views, and varied routes to suit people of all ages.
+Check out our Foothills Trail map for inspiration.

 If you’re an outdoor enthusiast looking to get outside and explore Santa Fe’s natural treasures, here are a few of our favorite local hikes to get you started!